open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 #### Solution

-If issue you encountered is not one of the issues above, see general steps at the top to collect additional info to help facilitate issue investigation.
+If you encounter an issue not listed on this page, see [General steps](#general-steps) to collect additional diagnostic information.
+This might help facilitate troubleshooting.